 FX content is expected to reside in multiple, distributed repositories.
-Cloud-based approaches provide for broader distribution of repositories while allowing interoperability of functional services and aligns with the State and Agency strategic directions for cloud use.
-Cloud-based storage must provide appropriate security controls to comply with applicable regulations such as HIPAA (Health Insurance Portability and Accountability Act of 1996).
+Cloud-based approaches provide for broader distribution of repositories while allowing interoperability of functional services and aligns with the state and Agency strategic directions for cloud use.
+Cloud-based storage must provide appropriate security controls, as defined in T-8: Enterprise Data Security Plan, to comply with applicable regulations such as HIPAA (Health Insurance Portability and Accountability Act of 1996).